 Deakin has a fine reputation in the preparation of teachers to work in the areas of disability.
 I obtained the first job I applied for.
 My employer was most impressed with my studies at Deakin.

-Your online learning platform
+Your online learning portal

 It's not only Cloud Campus students who use DeakinSync.
 All Deakin students and staff connect and collaborate through this platform.
 So you’ll always have access to the Deakin community, no matter where you are in the world.